Director of Software Engineering

 Daniel provides technical leadership and assembles robust product strategies and realistic estimates for client projects.

-Before joining Very, Daniel worked as a software engineer at Humach, where he architected and implemented a variety of scalable, soft real-time services in Elixir utilizing technologies including Phoenix Framework, WebSocket and AMQP APIs, and integrating with services like Amazon's Polly, Google's libphonenumber, as well as various client APIs.
+Before joining Very, Daniel worked as a software engineer at Humach, where they architected and implemented a variety of scalable, soft real-time services in Elixir utilizing technologies including Phoenix Framework, WebSocket and AMQP APIs, and integrating with services like Amazon's Polly, Google's libphonenumber, as well as various client APIs.
 These efforts were critical in supporting heavy real-time telephony traffic in addition to more traditional configuration and analytical data.
-He also created a variety of internal tools with Elixir back-ends and React front-ends to support developer efforts as well as business needs ranging from billing to QA.
+They also created a variety of internal tools with Elixir back-ends and React front-ends to support developer efforts as well as business needs ranging from billing to QA.

 - BS in Software Engineering from Ira A. Fulton Schools of Engineering at Arizona State University